 “Do not sing.
 I am not here.”

 The voice startled me.
-It stopped me in the middle of singing.
-The euphoria I was experiencing from the piped organs, the harmony of the choristers and singing of the hymns fled from me.
+It brought an immediate end to my signing.
+The euphoria experienced from the piped organs, the harmony of the choristers and singing of the hymns fled.
 For a few seconds, I wrestled with what I heard.
 I wanted to deny what I had just heard.

 “Did the Lord just speak to me?”
 I asked myself.
 I knew the answer but did not want to readily accept it.
-Everything sounded good to my ears.
-Yes I did not feel the presence of God here.
+The songs tingled my ears.
+My soul was delighted.
+It didn’t matter that I did not feel the Presence of the Lord.
+There were other ministries that I never felt the anointing but enjoyed the choral songs.

 There was no denying the current reality.
 He was not accepting the praise.
-His presence was not only absent but he had decided to close His ears.
+His presence as absent.
+He had decided to close His ears to their worship.

 Now imagine my surprise when God shut me down.
 It saddened me.
 The church was well decorated with Christmas ornaments.
 The program was well planned.
 Everything was being executed with great precision but He, the One who mattered, the One who was being celebrated, was NOT ACCEPTING THE PRAISE.

 When I asked the Lord why, He said they had strayed from the faith.
-They had embraced same-sex marriage and the ordination of people who lived lifestyles contrary to his word.
+Same-sex marriage was accepted by them.
+People who lived lifestyles contrary to His word were being ordained.
+They were abusing His grace.
+Strange fire was being offered to Him.

 God Has Left the Building

-I am reminded of another experience when I visited a church to help serve the homeless.
-After we had finished assisting the people, I was shown around the sanctuary.
-It was splendidly designed.
+I am reminded of another incident.
+There was another church I visited to feed the homeless.
+After the people were fed and the clean up finished, I was shown around the sanctuary.
+Intricate designs were woven into the wood.
 Everything reminiscent of its glory days were still present.
-The elaborate masonry of the furniture was a bit dull and unpolished but the splendor of the design shun through.
+The elaborate masonry of the furniture was bit dull and unpolished.
+It was obvious that most had not received polishing from the rub of a posterior in a very long, long time.

-Sadly only a small section of the church was being used.
+Only a small section of the church was being used.
 Most of the people had left.
-The youths were no longer attending.
+The youths no longer attended.
 God was not sending anyone to the church.
 I anticipated that in a few years it would be closed.

 As I stood in the sanctuary I felt the cold embrace of death.
 The church was dying.
 In my spirit I felt like I was gasping my final breath.
 A great sorrow overtook me.
 I hurriedly fought back the tears.
 Thankfully my host left me in the room.
 The moment he left, I allowed the tears to flow.
 My heart ached for God’s people.